HelloGithup/myRepository/README.md

 # myRepository
 my first repository
- Hello , my name is Bob ,my father is a teacher!

- duang a  sb
+ Hello , my name is Bob ,my father is a teacher duang a  sb